opengeospatial/ogcapi-coverages/README.md

 In case of an interval a trim operation is specified, with lower and upper bound.
 In case of a point a slicing operation is specified.
 For the detailed semantics of subsetting, trimming, and slicing see [OGC WCS](http://docs.opengeospatial.org/is/17-089r1/17-089r1.html).

 ### Coverage Encoding

 If no format encoding is specified in the request then a representation of the coverage shall be returned in its Native Format.

 In general, file formats are not always capable of representing all coverage information.
-This is one reason why applications may prefer receiving a coverage in some format different format.
+This is one reason why applications may prefer receiving a coverage in some different format.

 Note:

 * The notion of Native Format refers to the range set only.
 Returning a coverage in this format may mean that some coverage constituents cannot be represented appropriately, and consequently will be missing from the coverage result.

 An application may request a particular format encoding through one of the following two options:

-* By indicating the format's MIME type identifier in the ACCEPT and ACCEPT-ENCODING sections of the HTTP header of the request as per The syntax for format encoding HTTP headers is defined in [RFC 7231 "Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content"](https://tools.ietf.org/html/rfc7231).
+* By indicating the format's MIME type identifier in the Accept and Accept-Encoding HTTP header of the request.
+The syntax for format encoding HTTP headers is defined in [RFC 7231 "Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content"](https://tools.ietf.org/html/rfc7231).
-* By appending a query parameter "f=m" where m is the format's MIME type identifier.
+* By appending a query parameter `f=m` where `m` is the format's MIME type identifier.

-If both options are present simultaneously in the request then the f parameter shall have preference.
+If both options are present simultaneously in the request then the `f` parameter shall have preference.

 If the format chosen is not capable of representing the coverage data requested this shall lead to a request error.

 Note:

 * Extensions may provide further options, such as full content negotiation as per the HTTP standard.

 For the detailed semantics of format encoding see [OGC WCS](http://docs.opengeospatial.org/is/17-089r1/17-089r1.html).

 ## Examples

 This section contains examples for coverage access, subsetting, and encoding.
 It assumes a service endpoint of http://acme.com/oapi/ .